educationnull/thejaspher.github.io/_posts/2016-11-09-vulnhub-imf.md

 Quick scans from nmap and nikto yield nothing.

 A possible vulnerability in web front-end is the contact form.
-The contact form does not display any errors after submission and Burpsuite shows nothing interesting.
+The contact form does not display any errors after submission and Burp Suite shows nothing interesting.
 This could be a dead end.

 In desperation - I decided to view page html source for any hints and got the first flag.